TylorS/typed-hashmap/README.md

 ## API

-All multi-paremeter functions are curried!
+All multi-parameter functions are curried!

 ### Creating a HashMap